 Another factor that stumps many freelancers is whether to use their own name or to create a completely different business name.

-If your goal as a freelance graphic designer (hyperlink to article #1), is to stay a one-person business forever, then use your own name as the company name.
+If your goal as a freelance graphic designer, is to stay a one-person business forever, then use your own name as the company name.
 But if you want to scale your revenue exponentially, you should consider producing a different name for your design business.

 See how important it is to decide beforehand what the end result will be?